-The bill aims to enhance sustainable tourism promotion in Washington State by establishing a self-supported assessment mechanism for funding statewide tourism initiatives.
+The bill aims to enhance sustainable tourism promotion in Washington State by amending existing laws and establishing a framework for a self-supported assessment to fund statewide tourism initiatives.
 It recognizes the significant economic impact of the tourism industry, which generates approximately $23.9 billion annually and supports over 230,000 jobs.
-The legislation amends existing laws to create a tourism self-supported assessment advisory group tasked with evaluating the feasibility of this funding model and making recommendations to the legislature by November 1, 2025.
-The advisory group will consist of representatives from various sectors of the tourism industry, ensuring a comprehensive approach to tourism promotion.
+The bill proposes the creation of a tourism self-supported assessment advisory group tasked with evaluating the feasibility of this funding mechanism and making recommendations to the legislature by November 1, 2025.
+The advisory group will consist of representatives from various sectors of the tourism industry, ensuring a comprehensive approach to funding tourism promotion.

 Substitute Bill: 43.384.030, 43.384.050